 Cold-Proof Water Filters and Purifiers

 The MSR Guardian pump purifier uses a tougher class of hollow tube filtration technology that can be thawed and reused.
 The Platypus QuickDaw can also be frozen and used again (it even has a self-test process to check for efficacy).

 RapidPure and Grayl make purifier-grade water filters, meaning that they can remove viruses, in addition to bacteria and protozoa.
 Their filters use a technique called electroadsorption where relatively large filter pores are overlaid with a positively-charged mesh that latches onto germs like little magnets.
 The larger pore size is easier to force water through, unlike other popular hollow-fiber filters.
 All of their purifiers still use filter media, but their pore size is much larger, and therefore much less susceptible to damage by freezing.

 - RapidPure Intrepid Bottle Purifier

 - RapidPure Scout Inline Hydration Pack Purifier

 - RapidPure Universal Bottle Purifier Adapter

-Both the RapidPure and Grayl Purifiers can be used through multiple freeze/thaw cycles, although the manufacturers do recommend replacing them after they’ve been frozen twice.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+Both the RapidPure and Grayl Purifiers can be used through multiple freeze/thaw cycles, although the manufacturers do recommend replacing them after they’ve been frozen twice.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.